 Lingmei obtained her M.S in Statistics from the University of Cincinnati.
 Over the past decade, she has worked as a statistician for a wide range of clinical and health services research topics.
 Currently, she collaborates with researchers and faculty on evaluating the impact of policy-driven payment and care delivery reforms in order to transform findings into practice and policy.

 Lingmei Zhou, MS

-Kate Perez, MD, MPP
+Kate Morgan, MD, MPP